sashati/KafkaLab/Readme.md

-# Kafka Development Environment with Docker Compose
+# KafkaLab: Development Environment with Docker Compose

 This Docker Compose setup provides a local development environment with Confluent Kafka, Schema Registry, Kafka Connect, Kcat, REST Proxy, Kafka UI, and Console.
 It's designed to be a scalable and easy-to-set-up tool for developers working with Kafka and related technologies.